scottvieira/Documentation/source/organizations.md

 ### About CORAL Organizations

 CORAL Organizations provides a way to manage contact and account information for variety of organizations customized by the user.
-Some out-of-the-box organizations include publisher, provider, vendor and consortium.
+Some out-of-the-box organizations include publishers, providers, vendors and consortia.

 CORAL TIP: New installations pre-populate the Organizations module with numerous organization names.